Burrinjuck Dam

-In March 2018 Meridian Energy Australia purchased GSP Energy Pty Ltd which included the Hume, Burrinjuck and Keepit Power Stations.
-These were previously Green State Power Hydro Assets.
-In October 2019 Meridian announced a proposal to increase station capacity by 50 megawatts.
+Overview

-Commenced in 1907, completed in 1928, and upgraded in 1957 and 1994, the Burrinjuck Dam is a major gated dam, located approximately 60 km south-west of Yass.
-The dam was built by the New South Wales Water, Conservation & Irrigation Commission and the NSW Department of Public Works for town water supplies, river flows and domestic requirements, irrigated agriculture, industry, flood mitigation and environmental flows.
-The Yass and Goodradigbee rivers also flow into the dam.
-Together with releases from Blowering Dam, on the Tumut River, Burrinjuck Dam also provides a regulated flow of water for the Coleambally and Murrumbidgee Irrigation Areas.
-The dam divides the upper and lower catchment of the Murrumbidgee River and is the headwater storage for the Murrumbidgee Irrigation Area.
+Commenced in 1907, completed in 1928, and upgraded in 1957 and 1994, Burrinjuck Dam is a major gated dam, located approximately 60 km south-west of Yass.
+It was designed by Lawrence Augustus Burton Wade and built between 1907 and 1927 by Lane & Peters of Sydney on behalf of the New South Wales Water, Conservation & Irrigation Commission and the NSW Department of Public Works.
+The dam's original purpose was to provide town water supplies, river flows and meet domestic requirements for irrigated agriculture, industry, flood mitigation and environmental flows.

+Burrinjuck Dam divides the upper and lower catchment of the Murrumbidgee River, while both the Yass and Goodradigbee rivers flow into the reservoir.
+Together with releases from Blowering Dam, on the Tumut River, this infrastructure provides a regulated flow of water for the Coleambally and Murrumbidgee Irrigation Areas Lake Burrinjuck is the headwater storage for the Murrumbidgee Irrigation Area.